 Tax Incentives

 Federal and State governments know the best way to initiate change is to provide an economic benefit.
-When it comes to energy, governments try to make the use of solar energy as economically attractive as possible to businesses.
+When it comes to , governments try to make the use of solar as economically attractive as possible to businesses.
 This is done through granting tax incentives in the form of tax credits and deductions.
-Depending upon which government agency is involved, federal or a particular state, corporations can get tax credits and deductions ranging from 10 to as high as 35 percent of the cost of purchasing and installing solar energy systems.
+Depending upon which government agency is involved, federal or a particular state, corporations can get tax credits and deductions ranging from 10 to as high as 35 percent of the cost of purchasing and installing solar systems.

 Net Metering

 On top of the tax incentives given to businesses for going solar, a majority of states now offer incredible cost savings through net metering.
-Net metering refers to state laws that require utilities to purchase power generated from solar systems used by businesses at the same price the utilities would otherwise charge the business.
-If the business is producing energy in excess of what it is using, the energy is sent into the utility grid and the building power meter actually runs backwards.
+Net metering refers to state laws that require utilities to purchase power generated from solar systems used by businesses at the same price the utilities would otherwise charge the .
+If the is producing energy in excess of what it is using, the energy is sent into the utility grid and the building power meter actually runs backwards.
 Since many businesses are closed two days a week, this effectively means the utility is buying the power on said days.
 Net metering is an incredibly effective means of slashing utility costs.

 Solar Loans